prdx23/norite/README.md

 Implemented Features:
 - Markdown to HTML render
-- Support for using toml or json files in place of markdown
+- Support for using toml or json files instead of markdown
 - Jinja2 based HTML templates
 - Support for embedding Jinja2 templates in markdown
 - Support for nested folders in website content
 - Support for custom templates for any subsection of the content folder
 - Support for co-locating assets with content
-- Syntax highlighting in code blocks
+- Syntax highlighting
 - Sass compilation (via libsass or dart-sass)
-- In-built dev server with auto reload on file changes
+- Built-in development server with auto reload on file changes
 - Support for building custom RSS/Atom feeds and robots.txt using templates
 - Automatic sitemap.xml generation

-Todo:
+Todo (Features I am working on or plan to implement):
 - Tests
-- Nicer error messages
+- Python based Plugins
 - Live reload in Javascript
 - Incremental builds
 - Link checker